 Filtered water

-If your tap water is hard (as is the case in many French regions), an activated carbon filter (such as Brita or equivalent) significantly improves the situation.
+If your tap water is hard (which is the case in many French regions), an activated carbon filter (such as Brita or equivalent) significantly improves the situation.
 It reduces chlorine, limescale, and impurities.
 It's not perfect, but it's a good everyday compromise.
-More complex filters that you can install in your home before the water inlet are ideal; often complex to install and more expensive, they can be cost-effective in the long run.
+More complex filters, to be installed on the main water supply of the house, are ideal: often more complex to install and more costly, they can be cost-effective in the long run.

 Tap water